Share the wealth nature offered to all of us.

 It got warmer and warmer and spring was now clearly arriving.

 My original plan had been to pass through the city but then when I was just considering staying a bit longer, someone was shouting at me: "Come on!
 Where are you coming from?
 Where are you heading to?
 Is there anything you want to repair in our fully equipped self-repair bike kitchen?
 Do you want to stay at our apartment tonight? " It was Tomas with his girlfriend Anna from Vienna.
 For sure I wanted to!
-I used the opportunity to exchange my back wheel rim (in the meanwhile I was even invited to some cool beers) and was even able to discover the old city center of Prague with Tomas and Anna.
-Thanks so much, Tomas and Anne, that was an unforgettable day in Bratislava! :-)
+I used the opportunity to exchange my back wheel rim (in the meanwhile I was even invited to some cool beers) and was even able to discover the old city center of Bratislava with Tomas and Anna.
+Thanks so much, Tomas and Anna, this was an unforgettable day in Bratislava! :-)

 02.04.2023